Ottawa's green spaces along the Rideau River

 The Rideau River physically divides the city of Ottawa into east and west sections, with many green spaces along its banks.
 Some are controlled by the National Capital Commission (NCC), but most are under the city's Parks department.
 All of the park have some seating, usually benches and areas for walking.
 Many have picnic tables.
 In addition to the park, there are other place where footpaths run along the river banks that are available to the public.

 Starting at the northern boundary of the city, the Ottawa River, they are as follows:

 Rideau Falls Park and Green Island

 This gives an excellent view of the Rideau Falls from lookout areas on Green island and in the park.
 A building, at present unused, has in the past been a museum, an art gallery and an exhibition hall.
 A memorial to the Airmen of the Commonwealth is on Green Island.
 Also in the park are the Mackenzie-Papineau Monument, and the National Artillery Monument.
 The park has an area of 29,000 sq m.

-Bordeveau Park
+Bordeleau Park

 A small city park, approximately 12,000 sq m, on the West bank.